slowproj/slowdash/docs/Panels.md

 # Map
 - Map is a schematic representation of a graph of `(x,y)`.
-- The graph value of `x` is used for index of elements, and `y` is used for color.
+- The graph value of `x` is used for the index of elements, and `y` is used for color.
 - Element shapes are described in a user configuration file.

 <img src="fig/Panel-Map-KL.png" style="width:30%;margin-left:2em;border:thin solid gray">